celo-org/celo-mondo/public/docs/delegating-as-safe.md

 ## Care for your PR

-Please Check back reguarly on the status of your PR, once we enable checks to run if you see lint errors please fix them.
+Please Check back regularly on the status of your PR, once we enable checks to run if you see lint errors please fix them.